Board of Directors

 He is co-chair of the Millstein Center for Global Markets and Corporate Ownership at Columbia University Law School and serves on the advisory board of Glass-Lewis, the international proxy advisor firm.
 In addition, Nierenberg serves on the following boards: the Southwest Washington Community Foundation; Kuni Automotive; Kuni Foundation; Electro Scientific Industries (NASDAQ-ESIO); Radisys (NASDAQ-RSYS), MBAC Fertilizer Corp (TSEMBC); and Holt Distressed.
 He chairs the investment committee for the Whitman College endowment and is the chair of the PSA Healthcare Board.

-He holds a Bachelor of Arts Degree, summa cum laude, from Yale College and a Law Degree from Yale Law School.
+He received his bachelor of arts, summa cum laude, from Yale College and a juris doctor from Yale Law School.

 Lisette Nieves is currently the Director of Educational Leadership and Policy Studies and a Full Clinical Professor at NYU Steinhardt where she teaches education policy and leads the effort to design a new doctoral program in Educational Leadership and Innovation.
-Lisette holds a B.A. from Brooklyn College, a B.A./M.A. from the University of Oxford, an M.P.A. from the Woodrow Wilson School at Princeton University and a doctorate with distinction in Higher Education Management at the University of Pennsylvania.
+She holds a bachelor of arts from Brooklyn College, a bachelor and master of arts from the University of Oxford, a master of public administration from the Woodrow Wilson School at Princeton University, and a doctorate with distinction in Higher Education Management at the University of Pennsylvania.
 She is a Truman Scholar, Rhodes Scholar and an Aspen Pahara Fellow.

-For over 25 years, Lisette has served in a variety of cross sector leadership positions.
+For over 25 years, Nieves has served in a variety of cross sector leadership positions.
 She is an experienced social entrepreneur, public sector leader and scholar.
-Lisette founded Lingo Ventures which is focused on growth, talent recruitment/retention, and change management.
-Lisette served as the Belle Zeller Distinguished Visiting Professor in Public Policy at the City University of New York at Brooklyn College.
-Lisette has also held senior leadership positions in municipal and federal government.
+Nieves founded Lingo Ventures which is focused on growth, talent recruitment/retention, and change management.
+Nieves served as the Belle Zeller Distinguished Visiting Professor in Public Policy at the City University of New York at Brooklyn College.
+Nieves has also held senior leadership positions in municipal and federal government.
 She most recently served as an Obama appointee on the White House Initiative on Educational Excellence for Hispanics, where she co-chaired the higher education subcommittee and supported the production of two reports and convenings.

-Having grown up in a working class Mexican-American neighborhood in Topeka, Kansas, Juan has been involved in community organizing and politics since the age of 16, when he was the first high school student hired to work for the Kansas Secretary of State.
-Juan received a bachelor's degree in government from Harvard University.
+Having grown up in a working class Mexican-American neighborhood in Topeka, Kansas, Sepulveda has been involved in community organizing and politics since the age of 16, when he was the first high school student hired to work for the Kansas Secretary of State.
+Sepulveda received a bachelor's degree in government from Harvard University.
 The third Latino ever to be awarded a Rhodes Scholarship, he graduated with a combined degree in politics, philosophy, and economics from the Queens College of Oxford University.
-He received a J.D. from Stanford Law School and has been admitted to the Texas Bar.
+He received a juris doctor from Stanford Law School and has been admitted to the Texas Bar.
+Sepulveda has served as a board member of Stand for Children since 2017.

 Looking for information on the Stand for Children Leadership Center Board?
 Click here.